GSejas/markdown-toolbar/docs/api/examples.md

 }
 ```

-These examples demonstrate various integration patterns and advanced usage scenarios for the Markdown Toolbar extension APIs.
+These examples demonstrate various integration patterns and advanced usage scenarios for the Markdown Extended Toolbar extension APIs.
 Each example includes error handling, logging, and best practices for production use.